Common Questions about Vacation Rental Homes

 - You will receive a monthly statement from us which details out how much rental revenue you earned, including details on how much tax we collected and we will pay on your behalf, as well as any charges that you have incurred during the month (for example if you want it cleaned for your own stay, or if you had us install a new TV, etc.)

-- Do I have to handle paying any lodging taxes?
+- Do I have to handle paying any lodging/transient taxes?

 - What about cleaning fees?

 - Guests pay us directly for cleaning fees, and we pay our cleaners.
 There is nothing you need to do to schedule them or pay for them.
 If you wish to have your home cleaned while you, a family member, or friend are using it, just let us know and we will clean it and run it on the applicable credit card.
-We have partnered with a local 3rd party housekeeping service who is licensed, bonded, and insured.
-The housekeeping fees will necessarily be higher than Las Palmas owners have become accustomed to paying, but the fees are in-line with current market rates.
-Also included in the rate will be biannual deep cleaning, maintenance, and carpet shampoo, items typically charged to the owner.
+We have hired and trained the best housekeepers to keep your property in top condition.
+Also included in the rate will be biannual deep cleaning, maintenance, light bulb replacement, remote control batteries, smoke detector batteries, air filters, items typically charged to the owner.
 My 2nd Home does not collect service fees for housekeeping.
 All monies collected go back into the units to keep them presentable for guests.

-- Do I need to do my own laundry?
+- Do I need to provide linens or do my own laundry?

-- No, our cleaning fees cover laundry service for linens with every clean.
+- No, provide all linens such as sheets, pillow cases, bath towels, pool towels, bath mats, hand towels, washcloths, and kitchen towels.
 We outsource our linen through ALSCO in order to ensure clean, fresh, and germ-free linens.
 Their boilers can wash the linens at a much higher heat than the units washer/dryer which helps kill bacteria.

 - Do I need to provide all the amenities every time a guest stays, such as soap, paper towels, and toilet paper?